St Jago Hills Development submits tariff application to OUR

 St Jago Hills Development Company Limited (SJHDC) has submitted an application to the Office of Utilities Regulation (OUR) for a tariff review.

-SJHDC is a privately owned utility company that provides potable water to residents within the community of St Jago Hills in St Catherine.
+SJHDC is a privately owned utility company that provides potable water to residents in the community of St Jago Hills in St Catherine.

-In a press release today, the OUR said among the matters presented for its consideration are:
+In a press statement Wednesday, the OUR said among the matters presented for its consideration are:

 This is the second tariff application to the OUR by SJHDC.
 The first submission, made in November 2018, resulted in the OUR issuing an Interim Determination Notice that went into effect on July 5, 2019.